Christian Bethancourt Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fourth-ranked team ERA among all league pitching staffs (3.58).
+- The Rangers have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.

-- The Rangers allow the second-fewest home runs in baseball (56 total, 0.9 per game).
+- Rangers pitchers combine to surrender 58 home runs (0.9 per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.